rohitdhatwalia/Campus-Connect/README.md

  - NPM

 **How to run this application**
 1. Make sure MongoDB is running on your system or online.
-2. include MongoDB database link in .env file.
+2. Include MongoDB database link in .env file.
 3. Add cloudinary data in /client/src/utils/imageUpload.js file.
 4. Clone this repository
 5. Open command line in the cloned folder,